anhnd210020/company_internal_chatbot/README.md

 Structured into 38 directories and 250+ Markdown files, the collection captures a wide range of organizational knowledge typically found inside a large government-level institution, including:

-Team operations
+**- Team operations**

-HR policies
++ HR policies

-Hiring and onboarding processes
++ Hiring and onboarding processes

-Project management guidelines
++ Project management guidelines

-Supervisor and leadership guidance
++ Supervisor and leadership guidance

-Technical tools and IT procedures
++ Technical tools and IT procedures

-Partner and vendor collaboration practices
++ Partner and vendor collaboration practices

-Travel and leave policies
++ Travel and leave policies

-Training and professional development
++ Training and professional development

-Conflict resolution and feedback practices
++ Conflict resolution and feedback practices

-Security policies and technology standards
++ Security policies and technology standards

-Leadership and management principles
++ Leadership and management principles

 You can browse the original repository here: https://github.com/GSA-TTS/handbook/tree/main/pages